buildpacks/spec/distribution.md

 A builder MUST contain an implementation of the [lifecycle](#lifecycle), and MUST retain all the specified Labels set on the original Lifecycle image, as specified in the lifecycle distribution specifications.

-A builder image MAY contain buildpacks, and MAY retain all the specified Labels set on the original buildpackage, as specified in the [buildpackage](#buildpackage) specification with the following exceptions:
+A builder MAY contain buildpacks, and MAY retain all the specified Labels set on the original buildpackage, as specified in the [buildpackage](#buildpackage) specification with the following exceptions:

 - `io.buildpacks.buildpack.metadata` MUST not be set.
 - `io.buildpacks.buildpack.layers`  on the builder MUST be a merged version based on all buildpackages combined and thereby have of all packaged buildpacks represented.